THIS ARTICLE MAY CONTAIN COMPENSATED LINKS - MY DISCLOSURE.

 Among the great practical information, this book has a chapter on viewing the night sky in the Southern Hemisphere, said to be one of the best locations to view the night sky.

-This astronomy book by Terence Dickinson comes with spiral binding, which makes it perfect for using outdoors to refer while observing the sky and so get a better understanding of night sky objects.
+This astronomy book by Terence Dickinson has a spiral binding, which makes it perfect to bend and keep open at a certain page.
+Something you want when using it outdoors to refer to while observing the sky and so get a better understanding of night sky objects.

 The author is a recipient of several national and international science awards.